svensglinz/ebnfValidator/README.md

 The syntax for EBNF grammar is adjusted to correspond to the one used in the course **Introduction to Programming** at ETH Zurich.

-As the parser could get trapped in infinite recursion, the search for a valid production is stopped after a maximum level of depth, which can lead to incorrect results for extremely nested productions.
+As the parser could get trapped in infinite recursion, the search for a valid production is stopped after a maximum level of depth, which can lead to incorrect results for heavily nested productions.

 For more context and background, see [here](https://svenglinz.ovh/post.php?id=18)